vanessacor/site/experiments/library/ui.md

   createBookCard(book)
     - creates book card
-      - title,
+      - title, genre, author,
       - clicking on the delete btn on a book card
-        - title?
         - library.deleteBook(title)
         - removes book card
       - clicking on the edit btn on a book card
-        - bookToEdit?
-        - showEditForm(bookToEdit)
+        - showEditForm(book)

   showList()
   - list = this.library.list()